 “Increasing access to education and employment opportunities ultimately increases social participation, independence, and economic and personal well-being for those from a refugee background.
 Large corporates like Allianz have enormous potential to create jobs, open access to education and basic services, and deliver innovative solutions.

-“Both research and SSI’s anecdotal experience as a humanitarian settlement organisation tells us that although the motivation to work is high among refugees who settle in Australia, this does not necessarily lead to employment.
+“Both research and SSI’s anecdotal experience as a humanitarian settlement organisation tell us that although the motivation to work is high among refugees who settle in Australia, this does not necessarily lead to employment.
 Refugees with no Australian work experience, no affordable options for the recognition of their skills and qualifications, and limited access to English language tuition face difficulties in gaining access to sustainable employment pathways.

 “Approaching this problem through a win-win ‘working partnership’, we feel we are now creating new solutions,” Ms Roumeliotis added.

 In a second component of the partnership, Allianz will provide educational scholarships to assist recently arrived refugees and asylum seekers to integrate successfully into their new communities.
-The scholarships aim to minimise the impact of structural disadvantage that refugees often experience during the early settlement phase by increasing access to education.
+The scholarships aim to minimise the impact of structural disadvantages that refugees often experience during the early settlement phase by increasing access to education.

 For more information and interview opportunities, contact: